 Dan Messer is the Integrated Library System Administrator for the Maricopa County Library District, located in Phoenix, AZ, USA.
 He maintains a broad background in technology including operating systems, mobile operating systems, CMS and blogging platforms, integrated library systems, web development and design, and digital media production.
-Under extreme duress and the influence of intoxicating substances, he’ll develop web things in PHP.
+Under extreme duress and the influence of intoxicating substances, he’ll develop web things in PHP, Python, and MariaDB.
 Beyond the web, he’s a staff and public instructor who teaches classes on library technology, eReaders and digital devices, and online services.

 More about Dan –